8th April, 2026

 Building Maintenance H&S Design Considerations

-The work doesn't stop when the projects complete.
+The work doesn't stop when the project is completed.
 The client will need to be able to maintain the structure and its equipment.
 How will they access the areas they need to?

 1. External Maintenance Access